sonic-net/SONiC/doc/event-alarm-framework/events-producer.md

 - Telemetry container hosts gNMI server for streaming events to external receivers.
 - The external clients subscribe and receive messages via gNMI connection/protocol.
+- For each client connected, a listener is spawned to receive messages at the max rate of 10K/sec.
+- The received messages are sent to the connected client at the client's rate.
+- Any overflow due to back-pressure/rate-limit is confined to suppression of events repeat.

 #### gNMI protocol
 - Use SUBSCRIBE request